-All driver licenses, non-driver identification cards and vehicle registrations that expired March 1, 2020 or after and vehicle inspections that expired March 31 or after were previously extended and continue to be extended by Executive Order.
+All driver licenses, permits, non-driver identification cards, and vehicle registrations that expired March 1, 2020, or after and vehicle inspections that expired March 31 or after were previously extended and continue to be extended by Executive Order.
 In addition, the federal REAL ID enforcement deadline has been extended until October 1, 2021.

 Updating to REAL ID or Enhanced licenses

-You cannot upgrade to a REAL ID or Enhanced Driver License (EDL) as federal law requires that these transactions be done in person and these are not included in the services currently offered at offices.
-You can renew your current license or non-driver ID online now and upgrade to a REAL ID or an EDL in a DMV office when we resume those services.
+Limited appointments are now available in state-run DMV offices to upgrade your Standard license or non-driver identification card to a REAL or Enhanced ID when it is due for renewal.
+You can also renew your current license or non-driver ID online now and upgrade to a REAL ID or an EDL in a DMV office when we resume those services.
 The federal REAL ID enforcement deadline has been extended one year until October 1, 2021.